Swaledale and Muker meadows

 Parking: for the walk through the meadows I parked in Muker village.
 There is either limited roadside parking at the west end of the village or a pay and display park at the east end.

 Route map: Swaledale and Muker meadows.
 Click on the arrow to play the route.
-GPX route available by clicking in the Plotaroute.com link at the bottom right.
+GPX route and other downloads of the route available for free by clicking in the Plotaroute.com link at the bottom right.

 My route over was via Kirkby Stephen and then heading into Swaledale from the western end.
 Its not my normal route into the dale but I wanted to check out a couple of locations first.